Without a doubt our most frequently asked question, answered in great detail

 Not surprisingly, the size of the available space will not only influence the required organiser components but also the dimensions of the wardrobe doors, which will both in turn affect the price.

-Have you thought about the amount - and type - of drawers that you require?
+Have you thought about the amount - and type - of drawers that you need?